natalieparde/label-aggregation/feature_extraction/README.md

 python extract_features.py
 ```

-<u>If you would like to extract features from an AMT results file but you do not
+<b>If you would like to extract features from an AMT results file but you do not
-have expert labels for those instances</u>, you should comment lines 737, 739,
+have expert labels for those instances</b>, you should comment lines 737, 739,
 740, and 742, and uncomment lines 738 and 743.
 Set the same variables indicated
 previously (you do not need to set `expert_filename`).
 Running the program this way
 will produce a single output file, `unlabeled_crowdsourced_instances.csv`, which